 NIAID is conducting two clinical trials of tecovirimat specifically to treat patients with mpox.
-In September 2022, NIAID started a clinical trial of tecovirimat in the U.S. in collaboration with the AIDS Clinical Trials Group (ACTG).
+In September 2022, NIAID started a clinical trial of tecovirimat in the U.S. in collaboration with the Advancing Clinical Therapeutics Globally for HIV/AIDS and Other Infections (ACTG).
 The trial will ultimately include more than 500 adults and children with mpox.
 Remote enrollment is now available: Volunteers may participate in this trial from anywhere within the United States.
 Those interested in enrolling can visit stomptpoxx.org for more information.

 Adults with severe mpox or those at high risk for severe disease including individuals with underlying immune deficiency, a history of or active inflammatory skin conditions, pregnant people and children all will be enrolled in an open-label arm in which all participants receive tecovirimat.
 Other adult participants—530 total—will be randomly assigned in a 2:1 ratio to receive tecovirimat or placebo pills.
 Investigators will gather data to determine if participants receiving tecovirimat heal more quickly (all lesions scabbed over or flaked off) compared with those taking placebo.

 PALM Trial in the Democratic Republic of Congo